agahemir/smfetch/README.md

 ### What works and what doesn't
 The commands are for the linux kernel.
 Make sure lspci, uname, whoami commands are running on the system.
 Currently there is support for ASCII art for 6 distributions.
 However, the script can run on Debian, Arch, Ubuntu, Fedora, OpenSUSE, Alpine and Gentoo.

+Special thanks to me0wing-katto for his help with this code :)